 All review titles must be formally registered with the editorial base.
-In order to register a title with the Cochrane ARI Group, please first contact the Assistant Managing Editor, to discuss the suitability of your proposed title.
-If the proposed title falls within the scope of the ARI Group, is deemed a relevant, priority topic and fills an important gap in the current literature, you will be sent a title proposal form.
+In order to register a title with the Cochrane ARI Group, please first contact the Managing Editor, to discuss the suitability of your proposed title.
+If the proposed title falls within the scope of the ARI Group, is deemed a relevant, priority topic and fills an important gap in the current literature, you will be sent a Review Proposal Form.
 Preferred format for titles is [intervention] for [health problem] in [participant group/location].
 An expected date of completion for the protocol must be included.
 Authors not submitting a protocol within six months may have their title de-registered.
 From the outset, review authors should be aware of their responsibility to update and maintain their reviews after publication.

 If review authors have not already done so, they should obtain a copy of the Cochrane Handbook of Systematic Reviews of Interventions.

 Review authors are encouraged to work with co-authors to minimise bias in the review methodology and to contribute different points of view and areas of expertise.
-When choosing co-authors, review authors should consider the skills needed to complete their review, for example, expertise in statistics, health economics, epidemiology, policy making.
+When choosing co-authors, review authors should consider the skills needed to complete their review, for example, expertise in statistics, librarian, health economics, epidemiology, policy making.
 Team work is essential for the completion of a high quality review.
 When more than one individual is interested in writing the same review, they are encouraged to collaborate.
 When this is not possible, titles are registered on a 'first come, first served' basis.
-Alternatively, if they have the necessary expertise, they may be asked to act as a referee for the review in question.
+Alternatively, if they have the necessary expertise, they may be asked to act as a peer reviewer for the review in question.
 Authorship of reviews is restricted to contributors who make an active and substantial contribution (editing and design, identification of trials and quality assessment, data extraction and analysis etc.).
 Once a title is registered by Cochrane ARI, a Contact Editor is appointed to guide the review authors through to publication.

 Once the title has been accepted, the review authors are encouraged to attend a workshop on protocol development, if they have not already done so.
 Review authors attending this workshop should have accessed the Cochrane Handbook of Systematic Reviews of Interventions and thought about their review question or developed a draft protocol.
 The review authors can then check the draft out of Archie, Cochrane's central server, into Review Manager, the software designed for writing Cochrane systematic reviews.
 The expected date of protocol submission is within six months (or as agreed with the editorial base) from title registration.
 An expected date of completion for the review must be provided.